lampros-m/docker-tool/README.md

-# Docker management tool
+# Docker Management Tool
-Workable Docker Assignment - Monitoring of a set of web services containers
+Docker Management Tool - Monitoring of a set of web services containers

 # Overview
 This project uses the Docker tool for creating and running Docker Containers.